 Withdrawal from a course must be requested officially in writing and delivered to the Office of Graduate & Professional Studies Registrar either in person or via Endicott email at firstname.lastname@example.org.
 Failure to withdraw officially from a course once it has commenced will result in a grade of “F” on the college transcript.

-Student in accelerated graduate courses may enroll in a course up to and including the first day of the course.
+Student in accelerated undergraduate courses may enroll in a course up to and including the first day of the course.

-Students in semester-long graduate and doctoral courses and students in accelerated graduate courses may drop a course within seven days of the start of the course.
+Students in accelerated undergraduate courses may drop a course within seven days of the start of the course.

-Students in semester-long graduate and doctoral courses and accelerated graduate courses must withdraw within seven days prior to the last day of the class to receive a W on their College transcript.
+Students in semester-long accelerated undergraduate and graduate courses must withdraw within seven days prior to the last day of the class to receive a W on their College transcript.
 Students who withdraw within the last seven days of a course receive a WX on their College transcript.
-Failure to withdraw will result in an “F” on their College transcript
+Failure to withdraw will result in an “F” on their College transcript.

 Refunds are permitted according to the date the withdrawal request is received: